clafoutis batter, universal solvent of fruit dessert

 Though clafoutis is traditionally made with cherries, as it was in the recipe Martha shared in her must-have 1995 cookbook, “The Martha Stewart Cookbook: Collected Recipes for Every Day,” I’ve come to regard her batter as the universal solvent for all things fruit.

 With it, I have since made clafoutis from peaches, plums, pears, various berries, cherries, and mixes of fresh fruit and dried (such as by adding a handful of dried cranberries or cherries to pears or peaches; raisins and pears might be good).
 Get out your blender to make the solvent:

 - ½ cup sugar (reserve 1 Tbsp. to dust baking dish)

 In a blender, combine the ingredients, and blend on high for 1 minute, scraping the sides once midway.

 Into a 9-inch glass pie dish or a fluted porcelain tart dish that has been buttered first and dusted with the reserved 1 Tablespoon of sugar, pour half the batter.

 Arrange 3 cups of sliced fruit of your choice in the partly filled pan.
-Pour on the remaining batter and bake at 350 until the top puffs and starts to turn golden-brown, about 45-60 minutes.
+Pour on the remaining batter and bake at 350F until the top puffs and starts to turn golden-brown, about 45-60 minutes.

 Note: Everyone’s clafoutis custard is a little different (just as is everyone’s pancake batter or pie crust, though the basics are the same).
-Martha even has more than one on her site.
+Martha even has more than one on her website.
 For example, Mark Bittman recommends ½ cup sugar, 3 eggs, 1/3 cup all-purpose flour, ¾ cup heavy cream OR plain yogurt, 1 teaspoon of vanilla and a pinch of salt).
 You may like more fruit or more custard on balance.
 Experiment, and enjoy.